Marital Stability With Committed Couples: A Revealed Preference Analysis: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:model} introduces the structural components of the model and defines the notions of stable matching.
-Section \ref{sec:results} presents our main results.
-We provide revealed preference characterization of marital stability with and without transfers.
-We also provide theoretical results concerning the empirical content of the models.
-Section \ref{sec:empirical} presents the simulation analysis.
-Section \ref{sec:conclusion} concludes.
-All proofs omitted in the text are collected in the Appendix.
+Section \ref{sec:model} introduces the structural components of the model, defines the core and shows that it is non-empty.
+Section \ref{sec:results} presents the revealed preference concepts and our main findings, including characterizations of marital stability with and without transfers, as well as theoretical results concerning the models' empirical content.
+Section \ref{sec:empirical} describes the simulation analysis.
+Section \ref{sec:conclusion} provides concluding remarks.
+All proofs omitted from the main text are provided in the Appendix.